planetfederal/qgis-lessons-plugin/docs/source/index.rst

 *Lessons* is a plugin for QGIS to create and follow step-by-step lessons and tutorials within QGIS.

-For users, instruction on how to use the plugin to follow a lesson can be found in :ref:`usage`.
+For users, instruction on how to use the plugin to follow a lesson can be found in :ref:`lessons_usage`.

 For developers and content creators, instructions on how to write new lessons and add them to the plugin can be found in :ref:`writing_lessons`.

 Documentation content:

 .. toctree::
-   :glob:
    :maxdepth: 2

    installation